 It's been close to 2 months since my last post.
 I hadn't given up on this little blog of mine, that wasn't the reason for not posting.
-It's just that here at home we were in the middle of a home renovation project.
-One that took way too long to complete -actually there are still some odds and ends that need finishing.
+It's just that here at home we were in the middle of a renovation project.
+One that took way too long to complete - actually there are still some odds and ends that need finishing.
 Consequently, there has been very little cooking going on in our kitchen.
-Along the way we made due with lots of canned soup, sandwiches, salads, some take out (Chinese, of course), lots of eating standing up, lots of paper plates.
+Along the way we made due with lots of canned soup, sandwiches, salads, some takeout (Chinese, of course), lots of eating standing up, lots of paper plates.
 A few times I ate soup straight out of the can.
 At other times I poured my soup into a paper bowl.
 Then I'd remember that the microwave was packed away in the garage, and I would have to eat my soup cold.
 Appetizing?
 You bet!
-Campbell's soup.
-Chunky style.
-Sampled quite a few cans of their beef and barley.
-Once, while tasting that Campbell soup goodness, I asked myself: can I create a beef and barley version that's better than what I am eating out of this can?
-I didn't have to ponder.
+Sampled a few cans of beef and barley.
+I asked myself: can I create a beef and barley version that's better than what I am eating out of this can?
 The answer was quick to come: You bet!
 So I waited.
 For the new floor.
 For the new counter.
 For the dust to go away.
 For the spackling paste to dry.
 Then I went shopping: brisket, barley, vegetables.
 And then, I COOKED!
 For the first time in two months.
 Yes, I still remembered how to slice onions.
 I even remembered which box my chopping knife was packed in.
-I took it out and I got started.
+I took it out and got started.
 I made a huge pot of beef and barley soup.
-Never mind that it was 85 degrees outside.
-There never was a more satisfying and enjoyable soup.
-Savory, steamy broth, beef so perfectly cooked it melted in my mouth, and beans and barley, warm and filling.
-This is the kind of soup you ladle into your best china.
-This is the kind of soup you set the table for.
-The kind of soup you're proud to serve to your family.
-Four days later, and we're now down to the last serving.
-You're looking at it in these pictures.
-It's waiting in the refrigerator and it will make the perfect snack for one very lucky person.
+Never mind that it was 85 degrees outside. here never was a more satisfying and enjoyable soup.
+Savoury, steamy broth, beef so perfectly cooked it melted in one's mouth, and beans and barley, warm and filling.
+This is the kind of soup you ladle into your best china if you can remember which box it's packed in.

 Use these first 10 ingredients to make a nice broth: